eonil/hpsf/README.md

     - Use "timeline"-based rendering.
         - Track & record changes precisely.
         - Pass "timeline" as-is to UI, so can be rendered optimally.

+### Lack of paged scroll-view.
+- Problem.
+    - Scroll-view paging is lacked in iOS 15.
+    - People tend to reimplement the functionality or try hacks such as introspection.
+- Solution.
+    - Implement dedicated paged-scroll-view.

 ### Rendering in invisible state.
 - Problem.